 Emotional biosensing is on the rise in daily life: Technologies use data and algorithms to claim to know how people feel and suggest what they should be doing about it.
 Prevalent approaches to emotional biosensing are too limited, focusing on the individual, optimization, and normative categorization.

-I call for humility in knowledge claims with emotional biosensing, prioritizing care and affirmation over self-improvement, and exploring alternative desires.
-We need to critically question and generatively re-imagine the role of data in configuring sensing, feeling, ‘the good life’, and everyday experience.
+My research helps explore critical alternatives for emotional biosensing design.
+As a design researcher, I survey and map the landscape of emotional biosensing technologies, and synthesize critical alternative design directions for this space.
+I work through conceptual moves and apply them to emotional biosensing, drawing from design theories on materiality, performativity, biopolitics, and affect.
+I call for humility in knowledge claims with emotional biosensing and prioritizing care and affirmation over self-improvement.
+Biosensing designs need to critically question and generatively re-imagine the role of data in configuring sensing, feeling, ‘the good life’, and everyday experience.

 Biosensing technologies track many aspects of daily life, including emotions, in sometimes unexpected ways.
 For example, video surveillance can be used to ‘detect’ percentages of joy, contempt, or anger, ‘hostile intent’ threats at airports, or heartrate.
 Heartrate can be linked to stress or future involvement in violent crime.
 Mobile phone and Instagram data can be linked to depression diagnoses.
 Abilify, a medication for depression, bipolar, and schizophrenia, tracks whether patients ingest it to ensure compliance.

 It is difficult to know or manage how we will be categorized from the seemingly innocuous data we give off by appearing on surveillance cameras or using a mobile phone, or how these correlative categorizations might masquerade as authoritative predictive insights.